vdjserver/repertoire-summarization/README.txt

 can be used to merge TSV (or CSV) files  (using cat and awk).

 To get help on any of the *.pyscripts run it as seen here, and use the "-h" flag for "help"!
-For the .sh scripts please
+For the .sh scripts please open them and read the comments.

 NOTE : use of rep_char.py require that the python module "vdjml" be usable.